The Kentucky Jazz Repertory Orchestra (KJRO) is the Hepcats favorite band – and for good reasons!

 KJRO is co-directed by UK School of Music professors Miles Osland and Dick Domek, and consists of the finest and most talented faculty, alumni and musicians from Kentucky area colleges and universities.

-The Hepcats and KJRO have been collaborating since 2005 on Big Band Swing Dances.
+The Hepcats and KJRO have collaborated on Big Band Swing Dance events since 2005.
 At these events you’ll hear many great arrangements that are considered swing-era classics.
 Many of these arrangements are not played very often (if at all) by your average “big band” or “swing band” due to their technical difficulty.

 See below for more info on the Kentucky Jazz Repertory Orchestra.